Balboa Theatre

-The Balboa Theatre is a historic vaudeville/movie theatre in downtown San Diego, US, built in 1924.
-Listed on the National Register of Historic Places in 1996, the Balboa was refurbished (beginning in 2005) and reopened as a performing arts venue in 2008.
+Balboa Theatre is a historic movie and vaudeville theatre in downtown San Diego, California, United States.
+It was built in 1924.
+Listed on the National Register of Historic Places in 1996, Balboa Theatre was refurbished (beginning in 2005) and reopened as a performing arts venue in 2008.

 History

-The Balboa was built by businessman Robert E. Hicks, architect William H. Wheeler, by the Wurster Construction Company for $800,000 in 1924.
+Balboa Theatre was built by businessman Robert E. Hicks, architect William H. Wheeler, by the Wurster Construction Company for $800,000 in 1924.
 A grand vaudeville/movie palace combining Moorish and Spanish Revival styles, the single-balcony theatre originally had a seating capacity of 1,513; waterfalls on either side of the proscenium arch provided air cooling.

-As part of the Fox West Coast circuit, the Balboa featured live vaudeville and movies, accompanied by orchestra and organ.
-An article from the American Theatre Organ Society states that Edward Swan was the organist at the Balboa Theatre in 1925-26 and he claims that the original 426 pipe Robert Morton organ was the finest he had ever played.
+As part of the Fox West Coast circuit, Balboa Theatre featured live vaudeville and movies, accompanied by orchestra and organ.
+An article from the American Theatre Organ Society states that Edward Swan was the organist at Balboa Theatre in 1925-26 and he claims that the original 426 pipe Robert Morton organ was the finest he had ever played.
 It had an echo organ over the balcony.
 He “played the features while the small orchestra did the vaudeville segments.
 Sometimes Ed also played the organ or piano with the orchestra and his playing time lengthened to 10 or 12 hours a day.”
 In 1930 the theatre was upgraded for sound pictures and a new neon marquee was added.
 In 1934, it was remodeled, reopening as Teatro Balboa, featuring Spanish-language films.
 The theatre's office space was converted to housing for the U.S. Navy during World War II.

 After the war, Balboa languished as a movie house and in 1959 was purchased by the Russo family.
-Because of its rich history and splendid architecture the Balboa was designated as a local historic site in 1972.
+Because of its rich history and splendid architecture, Balboa Theatre was designated as a historic site in 1972.
 Although the 1973 Horton Plaza Redevelopment Plan called for complete restoration of the building as a theatre, the City of San Diego instead condemned it; the Centre City Development Corporation (CCDC) made plans to gut the theatre for commercial space, intending to strip the interior and build four floors of retail space.